The CICB will consider four types of claims when there has been a homicide:

 Each dependant must provide proof of financial dependence on the deceased victim.
 Proof could be:

-However, if a person witnessed a homicide or arrived at the scene of the crime and experienced severe psychological trauma, we may consider the injury known as "mental or nervous shock".
+However, if a person witnessed the alleged crime of violence or saw the crime scene and experienced severe psychological trauma, the CICB may consider whether the person experienced "mental or nervous shock".

 For more information, see the CICB information sheet: Mental or Nervous Shock Claims.
 You can download information sheets from our website at sjto.ca/cicb or call us and ask for a copy.